bjoydeep/obs-streaming/README.md

 ### Initial motivating example

-For details of the intial example, follow follow [this](ParsingMetrics.md).
+For details of the intial example, follow [this](ParsingMetrics.md).